Elizabeth-dov/Elizabeth-dov/README.md

 ## My name is **Elizabeth** ✨

-I am 22 years old and currently in my final year of studying political science.
+I am 22 years old and currently I am in the last year of my master's degree in political science.
 Additionally, I am a beginner web developer.
 I began actively learning web development a year ago using various online resources, especially YouTube, Codecademy, and Udemy.
 Over this period, I have acquired knowledge and skills in HTML, CSS, and JavaScript.
 My next goal is to delve into full-stack web development. 👩🏼

 ## Contact 📩